In such situations, it’s essential to remember that like many endeavors, thorough preparation is the cornerstone of achieving successful outcomes.

-When Hiring a Translator, Prepare Your Document in Advance
+Prepare Your Documents in Advance

-W – COUNT WORDS – Most translation companies charge by the number of words in your document before it is translated.
+W – WORD COUNT – Most translation companies charge by the number of words in your document before it is translated.
 This is called the “Source Word Count”.

-I – IDENTIFY – While you may eventually want to translate your entire website or a series of documents, take the time to “Identify” the documents or web pages you need translated first or which will give you the best return on your investment and prioritize your project accordingly.
+I – IDENTIFY – While you may eventually want to translate your entire website or a series of documents, take the time to “Identify” the documents or web pages you need to be translated first, or which will give you the best return on your investment and prioritize your project accordingly.

 N – NOTIFY – It is important to “Notify” bidders of exactly what you are looking for and what you want them to quote.

-1. SOURCE AND TARGET LANGUAGE – American English to Latin American Spanish (US and Int.l)
+1. SOURCE AND TARGET LANGUAGE – American English to Latin American Spanish (US and Intl)

 2. QUOTE FORMAT – Price per Source Word in USD (i.e. $0.15 per source word)